-Premature ejaculation can be a difficult experience, both for you and for your partner.
-Luckily, it’s a condition that can be treated using a variety of medications, from selective serotonin reuptake inhibitors (SSRIs) to topical creams and sprays.
+Like other forms of sexual dysfunction, premature ejaculation can be a difficult experience, both for you and for your partner.
+Luckily, it’s a condition that can be treated using medications, such as selective serotonin reuptake inhibitors (SSRIs) and topical creams and sprays.

-Lidocaine is one of the world’s most widely used anesthetics.
-If you’ve been to the dentist for a root canal, wisdom tooth removal or any other kind of surgical treatment, there’s a good chance that lidocaine was used to numb your gums during the procedure.
+If you’ve been to the dentist for a root canal, wisdom tooth removal or any other kind of surgical treatment, there’s a good chance that lidocaine was used to numb your gums before and during the procedure.

-Generally speaking, the biggest difference between lidocaine for dentistry or other procedures and lidocaine as a premature ejaculation treatment is the dosage.
+Generally speaking, the biggest difference between the lidocaine that’s used for dentistry and other procedures and lidocaine as a premature ejaculation treatment is the dosage.